ronnieholm/Bugfree.NemLogIn/README.md

 Open the OIOSAML.Net solution to generate assemblies required by the SP.

 Open our SP and run it.
-It automatically picks up assemblies output by OIOSAML.Net soluton.
-The two nita assemblies were previosly added as project references.
+It automatically picks up assemblies output by OIOSAML.Net solution.
+The two nita assemblies were previously added as project references.

 ### Setting up Bugfree.NemLogIn.Web to use OIOSAML.Net